-Sarah applied her creative skills for many years as an art director, set decorator and prop maker in film and theater, collaborating with luminaries in the entertainment industry to produce the sets and props for projects including The Wonder Years, Freaks and Geeks and a Bunraku puppet theater project, Zen Shorts, performed at the Segerstrom Center.
+Before opening her studio in downtown Los Angeles, Sarah applied her creative skills as an art director, set decorator and prop maker in film and theater, collaborating with luminaries in the entertainment industry to produce the sets and props for many projects including The Wonder Years, Freaks and Geeks and a Bunraku puppet theater project, Zen Shorts, performed at the Segerstrom Center.

-She received her BFA in illustration and film animation from Philadelphia’s University of the Arts and, though she took post-graduate classes in painting at Rutgers, her painting techniques and themes have emerged and developed from her own travels and inquiries.
+Sarah received a BFA in illustration and film animation from Philadelphia’s University of the Arts, but her painting techniques and themes have emerged and developed from her own travels and inquiries.